DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/09conclusion.md

     https://wiki.digitalmethods.net/Dmi/TheCityAsInterface.

 [^08conclusion_23]: A project that explicitly deals with these questions is The
-    Knowledge Mile Atlas, in which I am working with information designers to create an atlas of a small urban area in Amsterdam.
+    Knowledge Mile Atlas, in which I have worked with information designers to create an atlas of a small urban area in Amsterdam.
     Here, we represent different online data sets of a geographic area by using different methods of geo-demarcation, data analysis, and